-The NSW Healthy Workers Initiative is a new and innovative program that aims to improve the health of working adults by targeting workers at risk of lifestyle-related chronic disease.
+Get Healthy at Work is a new NSW Government initiative that aims to improve the health of working adults.

-Consultations with businesses, peak bodies, industry groups, unions and key health experts continue to inform the development of the NSW Healthy Workers Initiative.
-Program delivery and communication strategies will be tailored to meet the needs of small, medium and large businesses in all locations across NSW.
+Consultations with businesses, industry groups, unions and key health experts continue to inform the development of Get Healthy at Work.
+Program delivery and communication strategies will be tailored to meet the needs of small, medium and large businesses across NSW.

-The NSW Healthy Workers Initiative will also link in with a range of existing services such as, the Get Healthy Information and Coaching Service® and the NSW QuitLine.
+Get Healthy at Work will link with a range of existing services such as GPs, the Get Healthy Information and Coaching Service® and NSW Quitline.

-The Get Healthy Service is a free, telephone-based information and coaching service for all adults who want to lose weight, eat better and exercise more.
-A range of resources are available to for workplaces to promote the Get Healthy Service to employees and can be downloaded by following the 'External Links' section on this page.
+The Get Healthy Information and Coaching Service is a free, telephone-based information and coaching service for all adults who want to lose weight, eat better and exercise more.
+A range of resources are available for workplaces to promote the Get Healthy Information and Coaching Service to workers and can be downloaded by following the 'External Links' section on this page.

 1. Health and Productivity Institue of Australia, Best Practice Guidelines - Workplace Health in Australia, 2010.
 Australian Health and Productivity Management Congress: Sydney, Australia.